dacadla/void-docs/src/config/media/pipewire.md

 If a session manager is running, check if your user is in the `audio` and `video` groups.
 If not using `elogind`, this is necessary for PipeWire to access devices.

+Also check for if you have the firmware for your sound card installed (most commonly found in the `sof-firmware` package, especially if you're on a laptop).